-Flood waters, downed trees close roads in D.C. region as heavy storms hit
+Floodwaters, downed trees close roads in D.C. region as heavy storms hit

 Drivers are advised to avoid travel and not to go into high-water areas.

-Earlier in the morning, the Cleveland Park stop on Metro’s Red Line closed briefly because of flooding, but the station subsequently reopened.
+Earlier in the morning, the Cleveland Park stop on Metro’s Red Line closed briefly because of flooding, but the station reopened.

 Forecasters said more heavy storms will hit the region throughout the day.